tmedwards/sugarcube-2/docs/api/api-passage.md

 #### Example:

 ```
+var passage = Story.get("The Ducky");

-Story.get("The Ducky").description()  → Returns the description of "The Ducky" passage
+passage.description()  → Returns the description of "The Ducky" passage
 ```

 <!-- *********************************************************************** -->